LandRegistry/govuk-frontend-flask/README.md

 Merged and compressed assets are browser cache busted on update by modifying their URL with their MD5 hash using [Flask Assets](https://flask-assets.readthedocs.io/en/latest/) and [Webassets](https://webassets.readthedocs.io/en/latest/).
 The MD5 hash is appended to the file name, for example `custom-d41d8cd9.css` instead of a query string, to support certain older browsers and proxies that ignore the querystring in their caching behaviour.

-### Forms
+### Forms generation and validation

 Uses [Flask WTF](https://flask-wtf.readthedocs.io/en/stable/) and [WTForms](https://wtforms.readthedocs.io) to define and validate forms.
 Forms are rendered in your template using regular Jinja syntax.

-### Form validation errors
+### Form error handling

 If a submitted form has any validation errors, an [error summary component](https://design-system.service.gov.uk/components/error-summary/) is shown at the top of the page, along with individual field [error messages](https://design-system.service.gov.uk/components/error-message/).
-This follows the GOV.UK Design System [validation pattern](https://design-system.service.gov.uk/patterns/validation/) and is built in to the base page template.
+This follows the GOV.UK Design System [validation pattern](https://design-system.service.gov.uk/patterns/validation/) and is built into the base page template.

 ### Flash messages